 This property is the definition of a blighted property that became more of an eyesore as each tenant failed at this location.
 The site depreciated to the point that that, the property owner was only willing to invest in a new sign, and realtors could only attract purchasers with the desire to open another taco shop.

 The Urban Designer has two critical roles in this situation.
 First, the development potential for this site must be illustrated.
 For most investors, they cannot see past the current blight.
 As with the popular tv makeover shows, they need an image the inspires beyond blight.
 Secondly, the Urban Designer must vocalize the community expectations of the code requirements for redevelopment.
 This communication can occur in many forms.
 In this case, I developed a small booklet that the realtor could share with their listing and what was shared in several community meetings.
 The graphics could also be plastered on a real estate sign at the site or on a municipal webpage.

 Design regulations and zoning codes are living documents that change over time.
-These regulations change to either prevent current uses, or to attract additional desirable uses.
+These regulations change to either prevent current uses, or to attract additional new desirable uses.
 The Urban Designer can illustrate the potential for this type of site, showing possible site program.
-In this case, this lot could yield a mix of uses with a significant lot coverage.
-This property could yield for times the current development.
+In this location, the street was up-zoned to allow for mixed-use and compact development.
+This parcel could yield a mix of uses with a significant lot coverage, meaning that the current building could be expanded up and out.
+This property could yield over four times the current development.